 Hwb Cyfle has now received official status as a 'Changing Places' venue.
 Changing Places is a national campaign, seeking to provide accessible community based toilets and changing facilities for people with disabilities.
 Over a quarter of a million people in the UK need 'Changing Places' toilets but there are only just over 1,000 across the UK.
-Hwb Cyfle how provides only the third registered 'Changing Places' toilet in Flintshire.
-Initially, this 'Changing Places' facility will be accessible to the general public during service hours, five days a week.
+Hwb Cyfle now provides only the third registered Places' toilet 'Changing Flintshire.
+Initially, this 'Changing

+Places' facility will be accessible to the general public during service hours, five days a week.